 Each year, Georgians for a Healthy Future develops policy priorities.
 We will work together with our community partners, volunteers, and advocates to advance the following legislative priorities this year:

-- Advance health equity by addressing social determinants of health.
-Factors outside the health system such as adequate housing, transportation, and economic opportunity impact the health of individuals, families, and communities.
-Left unaddressed, these and other complicating factors can inhibit the effectiveness of approaches within the health system.
-Georgians for a Healthy Future supports policies that aim to advance health and health equity by addressing social determinants of health.
+Support partners in integrating health and equity in policies across every sector to address social determinants of health that prevent equitable access to care and equitable health status.
+Factors outside the health system such as adequate housing, education, and economic opportunity impact the health of individuals, families, and communities.
+Left unaddressed, these and other complicating factors can inhibit the effectiveness of approaches that are strictly within the health system.
+Georgians for a Healthy Future supports policies that aim to advance health and health equity by addressing the social determinants of health.

 WHAT CAN YOU DO TO HELP?